Rubenhdz20/Rubenhdz20/README.md

 - 👋 Hi, I’m @Rubenhdz20
 - 👀 I’m interested in web development and technology
-- 🌱 I’m currently learning Javascript whit its framework React
+- 🌱 I’m currently learning Javascript with its framework React
-- 💞️ I’m looking to collaborate on different projects and enterprises
+- 💞️ I’m looking to collaborate on projects that can create a positive impact on society
 - 📫 How to reach me: Twitter: @rubenhernande90 - LinkedIn: Ruben Hernandez Alvarado

 <!---